Bachelor of Arts: Degrees in other countries

 In colleges and universities in Australia, Nepal, New Zealand, India and South Africa, the BA degree can be taken over three years of full-time study.
 Students must pursue at least one major area of study and units from that subject are usually studied in each year, though sometimes students may choose to complete upper-level classes in the same year and as a result, can leave space for elective subjects from a different field.
 At some universities, students may choose to pursue a second major; alternatively, the remainder of the degree is taken up with a minor area of study (in the first two years) and other individual or stream-based subjects.

+India

+Historically, BA in India was a three-year course.
+However, as per the changes implemented in National Education Policy 2020, BA is now a four-year degree program with multiple entry and exit options.
+Students who exit the program after three years are awarded a BA degree, whereas students who complete all four years are awarded either a BA (Hons.) or BA (Hons. with Research) degree.

+Pakistan

-In Pakistan the Bachelor of Arts (BA) program used to be regular 2-year degree program in which students were offered with a combination of any two of areas from the available electives: Business, Journalism, Psychology, Computer Science and Education.
+In Pakistan, the Bachelor of Arts (BA) program used to be regular 2-year degree program in which students were offered with a combination of any two of areas from the available electives: Business, Journalism, Psychology, Computer Science and Education.
 However, now all bachelor's degree courses are 4-year program.
 2 years degree is now called associate degree.